 - Put a golf ball at a point just in front of you where you want to aim the shot.
 Put a golf club or an alignment stick alongside it.

 - Stand where you would naturally be to hit the ball.
 Put another stick down.
 Make sure it is parallel to the first.

 - Hit the ball.

 Notice how this feels to you.
 This drill is a great chance to build up your muscle memory.
 If you get this right, you will hit the sweet spot on the clubface much more often, and your enjoyment and confidence will soar.

-Here is a nice little video which shows you two different ways to use alignment sticks to help you hit the ball straight.
+Here is a nice little video that shows you two different ways to use alignment sticks to help you hit the ball straight.

-(Do not go for speed, accuracy is what counts in this practice routine)
+(Do not go for speed, accuracy is what counts in these practice sessions)

 - Tee the ball.
 Take the golf club back to your waist height.
 Swing through to impact